Best Ergonomic Computer Mouse for Lateral Epicondylitis (Tennis Elbow)

 Pain at the outside of the elbow can also be caused by the irritation of a nerve in the neck but this cause is usually accompanied by a sensation of pins and needles or numbness and possibly muscle weakness which help to identify the cause as being in the neck rather than the elbow.
 The pain is made worse especially by movements of the wrist, gripping, shaking hands.
 In some cases actions such as holding a cup of tea may become particularly painful and difficult to do.
 The condition, when severe, can disturb sleep.

-Keyboard and mouse use can aggravate the condition as the postures and actions adopted during these activities produce repeated pulling of the muscles that prevent the condition from subsiding.
+Keyboard and computer mouse use can aggravate the condition as the postures and actions adopted during these activities produce repeated pulling of the muscles that prevent the condition from subsiding.

 If you use a computer regularly there are some simple steps to reduce the aggravating factors that are caused by use of the keyboard and mouse.